-While the list is long, we wanted to know: What are the most dangerous — and perhaps unsuspecting — things in the kitchen readily available to our cat or dog that we may not know about?
-What about the toxins lurking in our own backyards.
+While the list is long, we wanted to know: What are the most dangerous — and perhaps unsuspected — things in the kitchen readily available to our cat or dog that we may not know about?
+What about the toxins lurking in our own backyards?
 Check out the list below to learn how to better protect our pets.

-Common signs of poisoning: signs of poisoning can vary wildly depending on the type of poison that your dog or cat is exposed to, but may include: Vomiting *Diarrhea *Lethargy *Drooling *Twitching *Tremors *Seizure.
+Common signs of poisoning: Signs of poisoning can vary widely depending on the type of poison that your dog or cat is exposed to, but may include: Vomiting, Diarrhea, Lethargy, Drooling, Twitching, Tremors, and Seizure.
 Please also know that your pet will most often find a hiding spot.

 How fast will my cat or dog show signs: It can take a while for the toxin to cause the dog or cat to show any physical signs that something is wrong, even though damage may be occurring underneath the surface.
-So remember- seek help from your veterinarian if you think your pet has ingested something he shouldn’t and bring any sample of that item to your veterinarian.
-Some poisoning symptoms will show up right away, while others may take several hours after ingestion before they appear.
-Some symptoms may take as long as 2-5 days to appear, so don’t delay seeking help.
+Some poisoning symptoms will show up immediately after ingestion.
+Others may take several hours up to 2 to 5 days.

-What to do if you suspect your pet has ingested something harmful: Call your veterinarian or a 24 hour emergency clinic.
+What to do if you suspect your pet has ingested something harmful: Call or take your pet to your veterinarian or a 24 hour emergency clinic immediately.
+If at all possible, bring a sample of what your pet has ingested.
 You can also call the PET POISON HELPLINE: 1-800-213-6680.
-Don’t forget to bring a sample of the item your pet ingested if you’re able.

 LET’S LOOK AT SOME COMMON TOXINS RIGHT INSIDE OUR HOMES:

-2. Chocolate: Chocolate, especially the dark variety, consists of theobromine that is hazardous to cats & dogs.
-It is found in all varieties of chocolate but more so in the darker variant mentioned above.
-Dogs, unlike humans, are not able to metabolize theobromine as quickly as us.
-Hence, this leads to a buildup of that toxic substance in their bodies.
+2. Chocolate: In addition to containing caffeine, chocolate also contains theobromine, which is hazardous to cats & dogs.
+Theobromine is found in all kinds of chocolate but more so in the darker varieties.
+Dogs and cats are not able to metabolize theobromine as quickly as we can and this can lead to a buildup of that toxic substance in their bodies.
 Your pet might display symptoms like vomiting, diarrhea, insatiable thirst and disrupted heart rhythms.
 It could also be fatal in some circumstances.

 3. Grapes, Raisins & Currants: Grapes and raisins can be toxic to both cats and dogs.
-It can cause the sudden development of kidney failure in some pets.
-Signs of toxicity can be seen within 12 hours of ingestion – starting with vomiting.
-Other signs that may occur within 24 hours include: *Diarrhea *Lethargy * Lack of appetite *Decreased urination *Weakness *Abdominal pain *Possibly death
+They cause the sudden development of kidney failure in some pets.
+Signs of toxicity can be seen within 12 hours of ingestion, with vomiting being the first symptom.
+Other signs that may occur within 24 hours include: Diarrhea, Lethargy, Lack of appetite, Decreased urination, Weakness, Abdominal pain, and Possibly death.

 4. Apple Cores: